 Decode segfault errors in dmesg

 You are writing a C program.
-Time has come to run it.
-You are pretty confident that it will run at once.
+You build it.
+You run it.

 $ ./foo Segmentation fault

-The machine hardly reminds you that you were over-confident.
-But
+The machine hardly reminds you that you are human.
+But before rushing

-before rushing to re-compile your program with debugging symbols or
+to re-compile your program with debugging symbols or adding printf()

 $ dmesg foo[1234]: segfault at 2a ip 0000000000400511 sp 00007fffe00a3260 error 4 in foo[400000+1000]